Xilinx/dfx-mgr/README.md

-#### Copyright (c) 2021, Xilinx Inc. and Contributors.
+#### Copyright (c) 2025, Xilinx Inc. and Contributors.
 All rights reserved.
 #### SPDX-License-Identifier: MIT

 ## Overview

-DFX-MGR provides infrastructure to abstract configuration and hardware resource management for dynamic deployment of Xilinx based accelerator across different platforms.
+DFX-MGR provides infrastructure to abstract configuration and hardware resource management for dynamic deployment of Xilinx based accelerators across different platforms.

 DFX-MGR is merged in Yocto Project meta-xilinx layer 2021.1 onwards and the